 JACOB'S LADDER SEEDS

-Jacob's Ladder is a heavy flowering, hardy perennial which produces pendulous clusters of 1 inch, cup-shaped flowers on 1.5-2 foot stems beginning in spring, or early summer.
+Jacob's Ladder plants are heavy blooming, produce pendulous clusters of blue or white 1 in., cup-shaped flowers on 1.5-2 ft. stems in late spring and early summer.
 Flowers attract butterflies and are excellent for cutting.

-Lush, fern-like leaves are divided like rungs of a ladder.
-Jacob's Ladder brings a tropical look to shaded gardens.
+Jacob's Ladder's lush, fern-like leaves are divided, much like the rungs of a ladder.
+Plants introduce a tropical appearance to shaded gardens.

 BLUE PEARL Jacob's Ladder Seeds

 Azure-blue flowers bloom the first year when plants started early.
-Grows to 2-2.5 feet tall.
+Grows to 2-2.5 ft. tall.
 Winter hardy to zone 2.

-Comments: Jacob's Ladder plants prefer afternoon or filtered shade, will tolerate deep shade.
+Grow Jacob's Ladder: Plants prefer afternoon or filtered shade, will tolerate deep shade.
 Best performance in rich, moist soil in moderate summer climates.
 Not adapted to the high heat and humidity of the deep South.
 Grow Jacob's Ladder in cottage gardens with Balloon Flowers, Columbines and foxgloves or in shaded borders with ferns, Astilbes and Hostas.
 Cut Jacob's Ladder back hard after flowering, this keeps plants neat, and encourages repeat bloom.
 Flowers attract butterflies.
 Jacob's Ladder plants are rabbit and deer resistant.